import-js/eslint-plugin-import/docs/rules/no-unused-modules.md

 # import/no-unused-modules

 Reports:
-  - modules without any or
+  - modules without any exports
-  - individual exports not being used within other modules
+  - individual exports not being statically `import`ed or `require`ed from other modules in the same project

 Note: dynamic imports are currently not supported.